 Managing difficult conversations

+You've had conversations about care with your loved one, but you're finding that they are putting up blockers or refusing to accept that they need help in any way.
 Here you’ll find a series of possible scenarios you may encounter.
 We suggest possible explanations for the problems, as well as solutions you may find useful.

 Helping the person you’re supporting through difficult changes related to their health, care and living situation can be emotionally and physically tiring at the best of times, and, despite your best efforts, things won’t always go smoothly.
 It’s possible that your loved one might refuse to discuss the topic, deny that anything is wrong or refuse to make changes that you feel are necessary.